how much does and f1 car cost

 It is intended to level the playing field and make the sport more sustainable and competitive.
 However, it does not reflect the actual cost of a Formula 1 car, which can vary depending on the team and the supplier.

-Formula 1 Car Costs – The Power Unit
+F1 Car Cost – The Power Unit

 Haas F1 Team Engine (Ferrari)